 Demonstrating Effort and work in class (10 points)

-DEADLINES

-Project Proposal: _______________________________________________________________________________________________________

-Student Work Days: ___________________________________________________________________________________________________

-Completed Assessment: _______________________________________________________________________________________________

 Notes:

 You may choose to work alone, with a partner, or in a group of three.
 (May be shared in class)

 There will be absolutely NO exceptions as to the final deadline of this assessment.
 It MUST be submitted via the online classroom (PDF or external link) or turned in as a hardcopy by deadline.